The Battlefield of Relationship

-- We make our relationship look good to the world on our Facebook/Instagram/etc pictures and in our beautiful homes but none of that fills the emptiness that we feel inside.
+- We make our relationship look good to the world on our Facebook/Instagram/etc and pictures we have at home but that that doesn’t fill the emptiness we feel inside.

-- We bring kids into this battlefield with the hope that they will make things better and it doesn’t work.
+- We bring kids into this battlefield with the hope that they will make things better.
+It doesn’t work.

-- We try to do everything we can again and again to make the other person understand that it is their fault that things are not working but they don’t seem to get it.
+- We try to do everything we can again and again to make the other person understand that things are not working because of their fault that and they don’t seem to get it.

-Relationship can be hard but when both sides are willing to show up and stay open there are small things that can be done to recreate the relationship as the place of the game of love again.
+Relationship can be hard but when both sides are committed to show up and stay open there are small things that can be done to recreate the relationship as the place where love, passion and connection can be shared again.

-So here you have some simple tools that you can use that will make a huge impact on your relationship.
+So here you have some simple tools you can use that can make a huge impact to your relationships.
 It is fascinating to think that most people who are in a relationship don’t do these very simple things on a regular basis.
-If you are in a relationship try them for a few weeks and see if you notice any difference:
+If you are in a relationship, try them for a few weeks and see if you notice any difference:

-- Tell your partner that you love him/her and make sure you mean it and that it comes from your heart (If you don’t mean it so why are you still in the relationship?)
+1. Tell your partner that you love him/her and make sure you mean it and that it comes from your heart (If you don’t mean it – why are you still in the relationship?)

-- Ask you partner how he/she wants to be touched
+5. Ask your partner how he/she wants to be touched